 If you follow the standard recipe you will achieve the CO2 and fabric energy efficiency targets to comply with Part L.

 The standard recipe requires a lintel psi value of 0.05 W/mK.
-All Catnic Thermally Broken Lintels will provide psi values of 0.05 W/mK or better, and Catnic are the first Lintel manufacturer to be listed on the BRE Certified Thermal Details and Products scheme.
+All Catnic Thermally Broken Lintels will provide psi values of 0.05 W/mK or better.

 |Opening Areas||Same as actual up to 25% of floor area|